How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 Major investors such as Twitter’s Jack Dorsey and Tesla’s Elon Musk likely have contributed to this interest, along with more industries accepting such funds, such as personal PayPal accounts.

 A number of other vendors are accepting Bitcoin as money as well.
 For example, in September 2020, about 26% of the payments worldwide through BitPay, an Atlanta, Georgia-based bitcoin payment service provider, went toward prepaid gift cards.

 What Percent of the World Has Crypto?

-An estimated 1 billion people worldwide will use cryptocurrency exchanges, including Bitcoin and Ethereum, by the end of 2022 according to data from the cryptocurrency exchange Crypto.com.
+It was estimated that 1 billion people worldwide would use cryptocurrency exchanges, including Bitcoin and Ethereum, by the end of 2022 according to data from the cryptocurrency exchange Crypto.com.

 Cryptocurrency is most popular in countries in Africa, Asia, and South America compared to Europe, North America, or Australia.
 In Nigeria, for instance, 32% of people (roughly 1 in 3) surveyed in 2020 said they use or own crypto.
 Other top-investing crypto countries that year included: